paulwire/Pin-Bot/README.md

 # Pin-Bot

-Pin-Bot is a lightweight Wire bot that allows group admins to define a *pinned message* that will automatically be displayed to new members when they join a conversation.
+Pin-Bot is a lightweight Wire bot that allows group admins to define a **pinned message** which is automatically shown to new members when they join a conversation.
 It also provides simple commands for checking, updating, and managing the pinned message — all triggered by mentioning the bot.

 ---